Condiments are one of those things that is very easy to discount, but can quickly lead to a lot of extra calories.

 There are many different brands of each condiment, and SO many variations of each, so this guide may not prove to be perfect.
 A different brand of marinara or honey mustard will likely have slightly different calories, but they should all be similar.

 Plus, there are now many different variations that purposely lower the overall calories.
 I almost always go with a no-sugar-added ketchup or a sugar-free BBQ sauce, which bring the calories way down.

 I truly can’t taste the difference in either of those, for the record!
 Grab the Heinz no sugar added ketchup, or G Hughes sugar free BBQ sauce, and I promise you’ll never turn back!
 Plus, then you can use allllll the sauce without blowing all of your calories for the day.

-A quick side note on mustard.
-Most mustards list 0 calories, but the FDA says that anything under 5 calories can be listed as 0.
-Most mustard has 3 calories per teaspoon, if you’re wondering where the number came from.
+A quick note on mustard.
+Most mustard lists 0 calories, but the FDA says that anything under 5 calories can be listed as 0.
+Most mustard has 3 calories per teaspoon even though it lists 0, which is where that number is coming from.

 The same goes for hot sauce, which will have a minimal amount of calories even though it lists 0.
 It’s impossible to say how many calories, but it’s going to be very close to 0, considering it’s typically vinegar and pepper based.
 Sriracha will sometimes list 0 as the calories, but most should have 5 calories per teaspoon, which is why this guide lists 60.

 Don’t abandon condiments in fear, that’s not the point here!